flamelily-bluescsi/bluescsi/powershark.md

 The PowerShark is a compact, efficient USB-C power adapter designed for Amiga computers (A500, A600, A1200).
 It offers stable power, suitable for long-term operation, and can be used with various USB-C power supplies, including portable, battery based chargers.
 PowerShark has advanced monitoring and protection features, safeguarding against voltage deviations and power supply failures.
 It is eco-friendly, with zero power consumption when off, and features a delay mechanism to prevent rapid power cycling.
 The device is small, lightweight, and elegantly designed.
 For more detailed information, please visit <a href="https://retrousbpower.com" target="_blank">PowerShark's website</a>

-We are a registered UK reseller of the Powershark and our website link can be seen on <a href="https://retrousbpower.com" target="_blank">https://retrousbpower.com</a> and you are advised to purchase from other sellers if you are <b>not in the UK.</b>
+We are a registered UK reseller of the Powershark and our website link can be seen on <a href="https://retrousbpower.com" target="_blank">https://retrousbpower.com</a> and you are advised to purchase from other sellers if you are <b>not in the UK.</b> We might open this up to international buyers, but initially we would like to offer UK buyers first option.

 * Efficient USB-C power
 * for Amiga computers (A500, A600, A1200)
 * Power protection features
 * NO cable or USB adapter supplied
-* UK buyers only
+* UK buyers only (for now)